TarifEzaz/React-Navigation-Examples/README.md

 Is there any screen to go back to?
 This is a development-only warning and won't be shown in production."

+## How does a basic Navigation state look like?

+The state of a navigator generally looks something like this:
+{
+  key: 'StackRouterRoot',
+  index: 1,
+  routes: [
+    { key: 'A', name: 'Home' },
+    { key: 'B', name: 'Profile' },
+  ]
+}
+For this navigation state, there are two routes (which may be tabs, or cards in a stack).
+The index indicates the active route, which is "B".

 ## License

 [MIT License](LICENSE)